stevebauman/github-summarizer/README.md

 # GitHub Summarizer (ChatGPT)

-Summarize GitHub pull requests and commits using ChatGPT, for free.
+Summarize GitHub pull requests and commits using ChatGPT, for free. 💸

+> **Warning**: This project uses a third-party ChatGPT reverse proxy server.
+>
+> There shouldn't be any adverse effects possible from this, but please consider the risks before using this package.

 ## Index